davidteather/TikTok-Api/README.md

 ## Documentation

-You can find the documentation [here](https://davidteather.github.io/TikTok-Api/docs/tiktok), I will be making this documentation more complete overtime as it's not super great right now, but better than just having it in the readme!
+You can find the documentation [here](https://davidteather.github.io/TikTok-Api/docs) (you'll likely just need the TikTokApi section of the docs), I will be making this documentation more complete overtime as it's not super great right now, but better than just having it in the readme!

 ## Built With